-While your main interest lies with what the policy covers, you will also want to find out what the policy excludes and under what conditions.
-For instance, your insurance will only cover damage from a flood (natural disaster) if you have flood insurance.
+While your main interest lies in what your policy covers, you will also want to find out—preferably before any damage actually occurs—what the policy excludes and under what conditions.

-General homeowners insurance usually doesn’t cover flooding without flood insurance being added.
+General homeowners insurance, for instance, usually doesn’t cover flooding without flood insurance being added.
 Likewise, earthquake coverage requires a specific earthquake policy.
 Check with your insurance provider to find out what options are available to you for hardwood flooring.

 Are you looking for the perfect flooring to complete your home design?
-E Hardwoods and Flooring offers engineered wood flooring, solid prefinished wood flooring, vinyl plank flooring, and vinyl tile flooring through our eCommerce store.
+E Hardwoods and Flooring offers engineered wood flooring, solid prefinished wood flooring, vinyl plank flooring, and more through our eCommerce store.

-To find our more about our products or order your flooring, check out our luxury products online.
+To find out more about our products or order your flooring, check out the full list of our luxury products online.